Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/introduction.md

 Going forward, except in the case of an emergency where we must use email, the course will rely on Slack and GitHub for all course announcements and discussions.
-Okay, I hope that you will keep in touch with me throughout the Fall 2020 semester!
+Okay, I hope that you will keep in touch with me throughout both the remainder of the summer and the entire Fall 2020 semester!